paulshuker/coppafisher/docs/contributing.md

 and `#!py nb.basic_info.anchor_channel` respectively.

 [^1]:
-    The anchor channel can be a sequencing channel.
+    The anchor channel can be a sequencing channel, but this does not have to be the case.